 Sciatica is irritation of the sciatic nerve.
 The sciatic nerve runs from the lower back down to the knee.
 Compression of the sciatic nerve in the lower back is a common cause of sciatica and often results in back pain.
 This can occur due to a disc slipping or inflammation in the surrounding tissue.

 Sciatica symptoms typically resolve within 4-6 weeks without intervention.
 Practicing proper posture, stretching, and regular light exercise

 If lifestyle changes do not resolve symptoms, doctors may prescribe NSAIDS, muscle relaxants, and OTC painkillers.

 In severe cases, corticosteroid injections, spinal manipulation, and surgery may be necessary.

 Lower back pain, when standing or walking, is not always a cause for concern and may get better with home treatment, such as rest, OTC pain relievers, hot and cold therapy, and gentle stretching.

 A person should see their doctor if the pain is severe, does not get better, or occurs along with other concerning or debilitating symptoms.

-People with lower back pain should seek immediate medical attention if they experience loss of bowel or bladder control or leg movement becomes severely affected.
+People with lower back pain should seek immediate medical attention if they experience loss of bowel or bladder control or if it affects leg movement.